From cell phones to electric cars! What is the next generation of compound semiconductors?

 Black applications of compound semiconductors

-Although not suitable for logic chips, compound semiconductor materials are well suited for some current emerging applications due to their unique properties, and their size is unmatched by silicon semiconductors. voltage probe The compound semiconductor is considered suitable for high-efficiency power electronics applications, such as 5 g and above 5 g (or even 6 g) high-frequency power amplifiers for millimeter wave and terahertz communications, converter technology for electric vehicles and fast charging.
+Although not suitable for logic chips, compound semiconductor materials are well suited for some current emerging applications due to their unique properties, and their size is unmatched by silicon semiconductors.
+The compound semiconductor is considered suitable for high-efficiency power electronics applications, such as 5 g and above 5 g (or even 6 g) high-frequency power amplifiers for millimeter wave and terahertz communications, converter technology for electric vehicles and fast charging.

 Unlike the more mature gallium arsenide, gallium nitride (GaN), silicon carbide (SiC), indium phosphide (InP) in the new generation of compound semiconductors have excellent potential for these emerging applications, and the market growth is quite exciting.
 Silicon carbide and gallium nitride are often referred to internationally as "wide-band gap semiconductors", and their energy gap is about three times that of silicon (Si), so they can be used for high-power operation without causing transistor damage.